Phishing attack meaning & legal definition in IT act

 Attacks known as “phishing” include delivering false communications that seem to be from a reliable source.
 Email is typically used for this.
 The primary objective is to steal confidential data such as credit card info and login credentials or to use malware to endanger the victim’s computer.

-Phishing is an assault that attempted to steal your money or personal identification by misleading you into disclosing confidential information on a website that looks authentic but is actually fake, such as credit card numbers, bank account details, or credentials.
+Phishing is an assault that attempts to steal your money or personal identification by misleading you into disclosing confidential information on a website that looks authentic but is actually fake, such as credit card numbers, bank account details, or credentials.

-Legal definition of Phishing
+The legal definition of Phishing

 Anti-Phishing Act of 2005, which was passed by California as the first state in the USA, prohibits phishing.
 The law also provides that those who fall victim to phishing in California are eligible for compensation that is equal to the higher the actual cost of the losses they sustained or $500,000.